makrai/notes/qiu2003-pretrained-nlp-survey.md

 ### 5.2.3 To tune or not to tune

 * two common ways of model transfer:
-  * feature extraction (where the pre-trained parameters are frozen), and
+  * feature extraction (where the pre-trained parameters are frozen)
     * it is important to expose the internal [most transferable] layers [124]
   * fine-tuning (where the pre-trained parameters are unfrozen and fine-tuned)
     * usually more general and convenient for many different downstream tasks